 The essay reminds us of the value of our work through the lens of trade and collaboration, but there’s another aspect that we mustn’t forget.
 Before and beyond the creative exchange with our neighbors, our work also involves a creative cooperation with nature itself.

-The film makes no reference to Reed’s essay or its themes (which has also been adapted to film), but in highlighting the invention and evolution of the pencil, it offers a fitting complement to the typical lessons about trade and cooperation.
+The film makes no reference to Read’s essay or its themes (which have also been adapted to film), but in highlighting the invention and evolution of the pencil, it offers a fitting complement to the typical lessons about trade and cooperation.
 Before the miracle of creative exchange comes the miracle of creative cultivation.

 This doesn’t just apply to the pencil, of course.
 Fundamentally, all of our work is simply the process of applying our God-given intellect and creativity to transform matter into usable things.
 Indeed, when we look back to the garden, we see God partnering with Adam and Eve as co-creators in nature, calling and empowering them to complete it, steward it, cooperate with it, and improve it using their reason, creativity, and spiritual discernment.